Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G0DUN2DKX/itona-horibe-time">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GWDU82J35/the-promised-failure-for-you">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Koro Sensei faces off against the powerful, tentacled Itona and his handler Shiro yet again,<br>revealing more of his teaching philosophy along the way.</p>
+<p align="center">Lemon goes to the gym storage room to talk to Nukumizu.
+They get locked in<br>but are rescued just before they pass out from the heat.
+Lemon's crush Mitsuki shows<br>up at the nurse's office with a get well gift.
+Later, the two visit the<br>lit club together...</p>
 </td>
 </tr>
 </table>